alexander-binder/Gatsby-js-blog-post/README.md

 I am using styled components css Grid and flex for the styling.

-I created blog post in MDX format and than display them  with help of the inbuild graphQl Api to fetch each blog form gatsby-source-filesystem.
+I created blog post in MDX format and than display them  with help of the inbuild graphQl Api to fetch each blog form the gatsby-source-filesystem.

 For image optermisation on diffrent screen sizes I use the: gatsby-plugin-image, gatsby-plugin-sharp, gatsby-transformer-sharp.